KenKundert/avendesora/doc/concepts.rst

 Another important thing to notice is that the generated passcode is dependent on the account and secret names.
 Thus if you rename your account or your secret, the passcode will change.
-So you should be careful when you first create your account to name it appropriately so you don't feel the need to change it in the future.
+So you should be careful when you first create your account to choose names appropriately so you don't feel the need to change them later.

 .. index::
     single: entropy